 - Pruners, loppers, pruning saw

 - Garden Hose + Water

 - Measure out the area for the hugelbed.
-The hugelkultur will likely be approximately 3-5 feet wide, and can be as long as you like.
+The hugelkultur will likely be approximately 3-5 feet wide and can be as long as you like.

 - Once you have rough measurements, calculate how much wood and soil will be required.
 Using equal parts of woody material and soil is generally the easiest.
-For a small hugelkultur bed, each 10′ of length will require 1 yard of wood and 1 yard of soil (1 yard is approximately 1 full pick-up truck).
+For a small hugelkultur bed, each 10′ in length will require 1 yard of wood and 1 yard of soil (1 yard is approximately 1 full pick-up truck).
 For a larger hugelkultur bed, use the same amount of wood and soil over a 5′ length.